 UNOSAT is encouraging growth

 Looking ahead, Khaemeuy encourages aspiring geospatial information enthusiasts to seize the opportunity to participate in UNITAR/UNOSAT training sessions.
-Her experience serves as a testament to the value of these programs in fostering professional development and enhancing job performance.
+Her experience serves as a testament to the value of these programs in fostering professional development and enhancing performance.

 In conclusion, Khaemeuy Chao's journey exemplifies the impact of UNITAR/UNOSAT training programs on individuals working in the field of disaster risk management.
-Through a combination of theoretical knowledge and practical skills, she has emerged as a more adept and empowered professional, making a meaningful difference in her role within the Weather Forecasting and Warning Division.
+Through a combination of theoretical knowledge and practical skills, she has emerged as a more adept and empowered professional, ma a meaningful difference in her role within the Weather Forecasting and Warning Division.